 Making Reservations at Michelin-Starred Omakase Restaurants

-Direct contact or specialized platforms are common booking methods.
-Deposits and strict cancellation policies reflect the perishable nature of ingredients.
+Deposits and strict cancellation policies apply because of the perishable nature of ingredients.

-Most counters welcome solo diners and small groups.
-Dietary restrictions can be challenging; informing the restaurant early is essential.
+Most counters accommodate solo diners and small groups.

 Evolution of Singapore’s Omakase Scene